Sh1pley/tell_me_more_api/README.md

 and offer stability to the API for updates that shouldn't break front end stability as everything will be served as JSON.

+Feb 25.. about 830 pm..
+  - this stateless API business is interesting but also confusing.

 ## What works?
   POST, GET and PUT/PATCH request